Stand in the Schoolhouse Door: Aftermath

 In the days following the enactment, the National Guard were ordered to remain on the campus owing to a large Ku Klux Klan contingent in the surrounding area.
 Wallace and Kennedy exchanged volatile telegrams over it.
 Wallace objected to Kennedy ordering the Guard to remain on the campus and said that Kennedy bore responsibility if something happened.
-Kennedy responded stating that Executive Order 11111 made it clear that responsibility for keeping the peace remained with the State Troopers under Wallace's control and said he would revoke the order if assurances were made.
+Kennedy responded stating that Executive Order 11111 made it clear that responsibility for keeping the peace remained with the state troopers under Wallace's control and said he would revoke the order if assurances were made.
 Wallace refused, stating he would not be intimidated and cited that Executive Order 11111 was passed without his knowledge.

 Executive Order 11111 was also used to ensure that the Alabama National Guard made sure that black students across the state were able to enroll at previously all-white schools.
-It was complemented by Executive Order 11118, which provided "assistance for removal of unlawful obstructions of justice in the State of Alabama."
-As of March 2023, Executive Order 11111 has not been revoked.
+It was complemented by Executive Order 11118, which provided "assistance for removal of unlawful obstructions of justice in the State of Alabama".
+As of June 2024, Executive Order 11111 has not been revoked.

 The stage managing of the incident did avoid provoking violence, but it also served Wallace's purposes by amplifying his contention that desegregation was not primarily an issue of racial justice, but one of "states' rights" instead.

+Hood left the university two months after the incident.
+After living in a dorm surrounded by federal marshals, he'd had a dead black cat mailed to him and was threatened with expulsion for a speech he gave that berated Governor Wallace and the University of Alabama.
+He was also dealing with his father's cancer at the time.
+Hood said that he left to avoid a "complete mental and physical breakdown."

+Malone became the first black graduate of the University of Alabama when she received her bachelor's in business management in 1965.
+She continued her civil rights activism and in 2000 received an honorary doctorate from the university when she presented the commencement address there.

 Cultural references

 The incident was detailed in Robert Drew's 1963 documentary film Crisis: Behind a Presidential Commitment.
-The event was depicted in the 1994 film Forrest Gump, in which Vivian Jones drops her books, which is retrieved by the titular character, and in the 1997 television film George Wallace.
+The event was depicted in the 1994 film Forrest Gump, in which Vivian Jones drops her books, which are retrieved by the titular character, and in the 1997 television film George Wallace.

 In June 2012, George Wallace Jr. commented on his father's legacy, and mentioned the reference to the event in Bob Dylan's 1964 song "The Times They Are a-Changin' ": "Come Senators, Congressmen, please heed the call.
 Don't stand in the doorway, don't block up the hall."
-The younger Wallace said that when he was 14, he sang the song for his father and thought he saw the look of regret in his father's eyes.
+The younger Wallace said that when he was 14, he sang the song for his father and thought he saw a look of regret in his father's eyes.